JesperHonders/ultimateFrisbee/README.md

 The shirt color is done by using an select html element that writes on change to our mobgodb.
 It adds an extra set of fields that hold hex color codes.

 The confirmations are done by a jquery plugin called noty.
 Using noty its really easy to notify the user about changes with the use of a small library.

-#Installation

-To install this application you need meteor.
-Just clone and run meteor, then you are good to go.